Samford athletic director talks COVID-19, NIL and more at luncheon

 Speaking of Samford athletes, Newton noted junior Justin Stuckey has earned an endorsement deal with Hibbett Sports.

 Another challenge Newton noted was the transfer portal, which, now that athletes do not have to sit out a year after transferring, makes it even harder to recruit and retain talent, he said.
-He said he worries that it will be teaching athletes to quit if they encounter a “little adversity,” though he said he believes they ought to have the right to leave to go to another school, because coaches can do the same thing.
+He worries that the current situation will be teaching athletes to quit if they encounter a “little adversity,” but he believes they ought to have the right to leave to go to another school because coaches can do the same thing, he said.

 Newton also touched on the recent news that Texas and Oklahoma would be joining the Southeastern Conference, which sent “shockwaves” throughout the world of college athletics.

 Newton proposed allowing the Power 5 to do what they wanted, since there is such a large gap between those schools and other schools, and for schools like Samford to “figure out what football looks like on our campus.”
-That isn’t a problem, Newton said, as most of the revenue for non-Power 5 schools comes from basketball.
+That isn’t a problem, because most of the revenue for non-Power 5 schools comes from basketball, Newton said.

-While it is not necessarily happening anytime soon, Newton said he liked the idea of “regionalizing,” of Samford playing other teams in the state not named Alabama or Auburn: UAB, Jacksonville State, South Alabama and the like.
+While it is not necessarily happening anytime soon, Newton said he liked the idea of “regionalizing,” which would involve Samford playing other teams in the state not named Alabama or Auburn: UAB, Jacksonville State, South Alabama and the like.

-“Think about what it would to for rivalries,” Newton said.
+“Think about what it would do for rivalries,” Newton said.
 “We would have huge crowds at games.”

 Newton emphasized that Samford needs Homewood to “be our city,” and for the city and university to work together to help each other continue to improve.